open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 The OpenTelemetry starter provides
 [out of the box instrumentations for most popular usages](/docs/zero-code/java/spring-boot-starter/out-of-the-box-instrumentation/).
-The OpenTelemetry Java agent includes more [out of the box instrumentations](/docs/zero-code/java/agent/disable/#suppressing-specific-agent-instrumentation), but you can enable more instrumentations in the Spring Starter by [adding a bit of configuration](/docs/zero-code/java/spring-boot-starter/additional-instrumentations/).
+The OpenTelemetry Java agent includes many more [out of the box instrumentations](/docs/zero-code/java/agent/disable/#suppressing-specific-agent-instrumentation), but you can opt-in to additional instrumentations in the Spring Starter by [adding a bit of configuration](/docs/zero-code/java/spring-boot-starter/additional-instrumentations/).

 One example we heavily improved is the Logback instrumentation.